Scholastic Journalism Week 2024

 - Take some video of your upcoming deadline.
 Post it online, via Facebook or Twitter to show your community what a scholastic publication goes through to share all the news that’s fit to print, or record the memories that make the year.

 - Portrait project: Draw attention to the week and your staff.
 Assign students a portrait project.
-There is a great lesson in the Spring 2011 issue of Communication: Journalism Education Today that gives 20 ways to take stunning portraits.
 Depending on access to photography equipment, students could check out cameras for a day with a partner or group and head out on campus to get their portrait taken (you could even specify that their portrait be taken with a cellphone camera for additional challenge).
 They then come back to the lab, upload their photos and chose one portrait of themselves that they feel encompasses their personality and who they are.
 Share them as a staff and then share them with your community.
 Mount them and put each staffer’s name on his or her portrait.
 Then use a wall outside your publication office or an empty trophy case to display the photos.

 - Have an "Amazing Race"-style First Amendment scavenger hunt.
 Students are given clues related to each of the Five Freedoms scattered around the school (eg. “speech” clue hidden on the speaker).
 Kids have to find each item, then go on to the next clue.
 Prizes are given to the first three to complete the list.